osmlab/osmlint/validators/unconnectedTrafficLights/README.md

 ### How to fix this error

-If the junction is simple (between two highways),join the traffic sign node to the junction.
+If its a simple junction, merge the traffic sign node to the junction.